Go back

 ancast: failed to open slc:/sys/title/00050010/1000400a/code/kernel.img (88).

-minute can mount the SLC just fine, and the code in linux-loader for it is relatively old. shrug
+minute can mount it just fine, and the code in linux-loader for it is relatively old. shrug

-for now I just patched linux-loader to load that off the SD card separately.
+for now I just patched linux-loader to load that file off the SD card separately.

 Why do we need this to boot?
 Usually the PowerPC cores' bootrom verifies that the code it's loading is signed by Nintendo.
 Luckily, Nintendo are bad at writing code, so if we load the signed PowerPC kernel and then replace part of it after it's verified (but before it's booted), we can launch arbitrary code.